dapr/blog/daprblog/content/posts/2025/dapr-is-a-devs-best-friend/index.md

 The point isn’t gRPC or sidecars, it’s **developer velocity**.
 Dapr gives developers *[building blocks](https://docs.dapr.io/concepts/building-blocks-concept/)* (standard APIs) for service invocation, pub/sub, state, secrets, workflows, jobs, actors, and more, which decouples the infrastructure from the application code, so teams write business logic instead of plumbing.
 With the new dapr-agents framework, developers can now extend this same pattern to LLM-powered agents and workflows, letting intelligent components participate in resilient, observable service meshes without custom wiring.

-* **No more boilerplate:** Store state through the Dapr API and let the platform team pick Redis, Cosmos DB, DynamoDB, etc. Swap RabbitMQ for Kafka via config, not code.
+* **No more boilerplate:** Store state through the Dapr API and let the platform team pick Redis, Cosmos DB, DynamoDB, etc. Doing pub/sub messaging?
+Swap RabbitMQ for Kafka via config, not code.

 * **Polyglot by design:** Java, .NET, Python, Go, JavaScript; mix and match safely across teams.